isomorphic-git/isomorphic-git/docs/mergeDriver.md

 | return        | Promise\<{cleanMerge: bool, mergedText: string}\> | Whether merge was successful, and the merged text         |

 If `cleanMerge` is true, then the `mergedText` string will be written to the file.
-If `cleanMerge` is false, a `MergeConflictError` will be thrown, and if `merge` was called with `abortOnConflict: true`, nothing will be written to the worktree or index.
+If `cleanMerge` is false, a `MergeConflictError` will be thrown, and if `merge` was called with `abortOnConflict: false`, the mergedText string will be written to the file in the worktree.

 ### MergeDriverParams#path
 The `path` parameter refers to the path of the conflicted file, relative to the the git repository.